 When I’m trading from a mobile device it saves me from swapping into different apps to keep track of fundamental data (take a look at a list of the top trading apps).

-For example, pure momentum scalping trades where 3 ticks are the target with 1 tick of risk.
-Placing this trade order on my old broker was tricky; as I was trying to click the active trader ladder while price was moving in an excited tape.
+For example, when using a pure momentum scalping trading strategy, where 3 ticks are the target with 1 tick of risk.
+Placing this trade order on my old broker was tricky; as I was trying to click the active trader ladder (on thinkorswim) while price was moving in an excited tape.

 There were no advanced trade orders without paying extra for the service.
 With Tradovate, I can customize the trade order.

-Then take the scalp trade with a single click; my entry, target profit exits, and stop loss orders are all placed at once.
+Then take the “scalp trade” strategy, with a single click; my entry, target profit exits, and stop loss orders are all placed at once.
 I can even use multiple trade targets; where each order activates another set of orders!
+Not too shabby.

 I like to use this feature when I take swing trades.
 When I hit a target profit zone and I want to scale into the market with another contract, I can use advanced orders to move my stop loss order while increasing the total contracts in that stop order.

-One thing that worried me about using such a modern trading system like Tradovate is getting familiar with the platform.
+One thing that worried me about using such a modern trading system like Tradovate was getting familiar with the platform.
 I wanted to practice using the new system to place orders.

 I started developing scalping strategies right away.
 Therefore, I needed to back-test these scalp entries to see if the setups were profitable.

-As a result, I used the market replay feature to let the trades play out.
+And do you know what I did next?
+I used the market replay feature to let the trades play out.
 I was able to develop a fully formed trade strategy and back-test it without risking my account.
+I have to pat myself on the back for that one!

-Tradovate has trade performance statistics, which let me see the performance of the strategy and compare that to my other strategies.
+Adding to all this goodness, Tradovate also has trade performance statistics, which let me see the performance of the strategy and compare that to my other strategies.

 Market replay is something I want to cover a bit more in this Tradovate review.
 I like the idea that with Tradovate, I don’t need to download the market data and I still get a full depth of market replay.

-When these new micro futures came out, I was an options trader who'd never traded futures before.
-After I began trading futures with my first futures broker, I realized they didn't offer futures options.
+When the new micro futures first came out, I was an options trader who’d never traded futures before.
+After I began trading futures with my first futures broker, I realized they didn’t offer futures options.

 I found that disappointing.
 While futures options aren’t the same as stock options, I knew that I wanted to eventually trade futures options.

-I'd spent a lot of time learning to trade options.
-Tradovate has a great options chain that's clean and uncluttered; while still offering me the information I believe to be important.
+I’d spent a lot of time learning to trade options.
+Tradovate has a great options chain that’s clean and uncluttered; while still offering me all the information I need to see to feel confident in the trade.

 When I want to take my futures trading to the next level, I want to do it from the same broker.
 Tradovate has this covered.